jepbura/auto-git/README.md

-Today's date in Jalali calendar: 1402/02/29 Today's date in Gregorian calendar: 2023-05-19
+Today's date in Jalali calendar: 1402/02/30 Today's date in Gregorian calendar: 2023-05-20
  # Auto commit
 This project updates its GitHub repository README.md on a daily basis using Docker and Python.

 ## Usage

-Define the following environment variable to configure Gaga Node.
+Define the following environment variable to configure project.

 Variable | Description | Optional
 -------- | ----------- | --------
-README_FILE_NAME | The file you want to edit  | no ACCESS_TOKEN | your github access token | no
+FILE_NAME | The file you want to edit  | no ACCESS_TOKEN | Your github access token | no
 REPO_NAME | Repository name | no
+SCHEDULE | Execution time | For 7:30 am 30 7 * * *

 ## Note

-For the ACCESS_TOKEN, make sure to set the options for Codespaces and Contents to Read and write.
+For the ACCESS_TOKEN, make sure to set the options for **Codespaces** and **Contents** to **Read and write**.

 ## Docker hub